meleu/dg/src/site/notes/index.md

 I love solving problems with code and meaningful human interactions.

-This website is my 🌱 [[notes/digital garden|digital garden]].
-I believe that writing is thinking, and the notes here are written for myself to aid my thinking, learning and creating.
-I keep them public because I see that [learning in public](https://www.swyx.io/learn-in-public/) is beneficial for me.
+This website is my 🌱 [[notes/digital garden|digital garden]], therefore the contents is not very organized.
+I believe that **writing is thinking**, and the notes here are written for myself to aid my thinking, learning and creating.
+I keep them public because I see [learning in public](https://www.swyx.io/learn-in-public/) is a good practice.

 Here you can also see: